AJSteinhauser/Mixamo_Animation_Workflow/README.md

-# How to do import from mixamo
+# How to import animations from mixamo

 1. Install plugin in this file into blender
 2. File>Import>RBX_Import_FBX_RBX (Studio_Output.obj)